ZeroTwoData/Data-Engineering-On-AWS/README.md

 # Stream To DynamoDB Pipeline

 ## Setup DynamoDB
 Created a Customers table with CustomerID & Invoices table with InvoiceID.
+I set to recieve one row at a time

 <img src="https://user-images.githubusercontent.com/74563990/161165552-847a741d-ba82-414b-969f-1c4ee4d72c06.png" width="600"/>